 The Stratasys Ltd. 2012 Omnibus Equity Incentive Plan (the "2012 Plan"), which became effective upon closing of the Stratasys-Objet merger, provides for the grant of options, restricted shares, restricted share units ("RSUs") and other share-based awards to the Company's and its subsidiaries' respective directors, employees, officers, consultants, and advisors and to any other person whose services are considered valuable to the Company or any of its affiliates.
 Under the 2012 plan, options and RSUs generally have a contractual term of ten years from the grant date.
-Options granted become exercisable over the vesting period, which is normally a four-year period beginning on the grant date, subject to the employee's continuing service to the Company.
-As of December 31, 2014, 3.1 million shares were available for equity awards under the 2012 plan.
-On January 1, 2015, the reserve pool under the 2012 plan was automatically increased by 0.5 million shares.
+Options granted become exercisable and RSUs are vested over the vesting period, which is normally a four-year period beginning on the grant date, subject to the employee's continuing service to the Company.
+As of December 31, 2015,2.7 million shares were available for equity awards under the 2012 plan.
+On January 1, 2016, the reserve pool under the 2012 plan was automatically increased by 0.5 million shares.